Non-planar extensions of subdivisions of planar graphs

 \newthm{claim1}Let $G$ be a graph with no vertices of degree two, let $S$ be a $G$-subdivision in a graph $H$, let $\cal C$ be a weak disk system in $S$, and let $B$ be an $S$-bridge with at least two attachments such that no disk includes all attachments of $B$.
 Then one of the following conditions holds: \item{(i)}there exists an $S$-jump, or \item{(ii)}there exists an $S$-triad, or \item{(iii)}$S$ has a detached $K_4$-subdivision $J$ such that the attachments of $B$ are precisely the branch-vertices of $J$.

 \proof We may assume that (i) and (ii) do not hold.
 Let $S$ and $B$ be as stated, and let $A$ be the set of all attachments of $B$.
 Thus $|A|\ge2$.
-Since $G$ has at least one edge Since (i) does not hold, we deduce that for every pair of elements $a_1,a_2\in A$ there exists a disk $C\in\cal C$ such that $a_1,a_2\in V(C)$.
+Since (i) does not hold, we deduce that for every pair of elements $a_1,a_2\in A$ there exists a disk $C\in\cal C$ such that $a_1,a_2\in V(C)$.
 Since (ii) does not hold, we deduce that the same holds for every triple of elements of $A$.